joshgerdes/jekyll-uno/_drafts/avd-collect.md

        	Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Force -Scope Process

-_Acceptance of the EULA will be stored in the registry under HKCU\\Software\\Microsoft\\CESDiagnosticTools and you will not be prompted again to accept it as long as the registry key is in place._ _You can also use the "-AcceptEula" command line parameter to silently accept the EULA._ _This is a per-user setting, so each user running the script will have to accept the EULA once._
+_Acceptance of the EULA will be stored in the registry under HKCU\\Software\\Microsoft\\CESDiagnosticTools, and you will not be prompted again to accept it as long as the registry key is in place._ _You can also use the "-AcceptEula" command line parameter to silently accept the EULA._ _This is a per-user setting, so each user running the script will have to accept the EULA once._

 ### Script scenarios: